-Since information from the context-cache may be used to tag entries in the PASID-cache, IOTLB and paging-structure caches, software must always follow a context-cache invalidation with a PASID-cache invalidation (if context-cache entry supports requests-with-PASID), followed by an IOTLB invalidation.
-The granularity of the PASID-cache and IOTLB invalidation must be equal or greater than the preceding context-cache invalidation (e.g., A global context-cache invalidation must be followed by all-PASIDs PASID-cache invalidation and global IOTLB invalidation; A domain/device selective context-cache invalidation must be followed by all-PASIDs PASID-cache invalidation.
+Since information from the context-cache may be used to tag entries in the PASID-cache, IOTLB and paging-structure caches, software must always follow a context-cache invalidation with a PASIDcache invalidation (if context-cache entry supports requests-with-PASID), followed by an IOTLB invalidation.
+The granularity of the PASID-cache and IOTLB invalidation must be equal or greater than the preceding context-cache invalidation (e.g., A global context-cache invalidation must be followed by all-PASIDs PASID-cache invalidation and global IOTLB invalidation; A domain/device selective context-cache invalidation must be followed by all-PASIDs PASID-cache invalidation and domainselective or global IOTLB invalidation).